barmiy01/Webscraping_Project/README.md

 ## Abstract

-It has been shown literature that there is a predictive relationship between known discrete scalar descriptors associated with crystal and electronic structure and observed properties of materials.
+It has been shown that there is a predictive relationship between 'known discrete scalar descriptors associated with crystal and electronic structure and observed properties of materials'.
 However, the property space of these materials is of high dimensionality which highlights the complex nature of predictive models at the fundamental level.
 Additionally, the elemental descriptors at this level have a certain degree of co-dependence which makes prediction even more complicated.
-A possible way to address is by using data reduction methods which reduces the dimensionality of the property space.
+It has been demonstrated using data reduction methods that the property space of observable material properties can be diminished.
 In this project, a dataset of elements and some of their corresponding elemental descriptors have been collected using webscraping techniques.
 The elemental descriptors/features were limited to five since it has been shown that it is possible to predict band gap energies using only five (5) elemental descriptors.